junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 2. Bathe often every day when the weather is hot.
 Bathe after working hard or sweating.
 Frequent bathing helps prevent skin infections, dandruff, pimples, itching, and rashes.
 Sick persons, including babies, should be bathed daily.

 3. In areas where hookworm is common, do not go barefoot or allow children to do so.
 Hookworm infection causes severe anemia.
-These worms enter the body through the soles of the feet (see p.
-142).
+These worms enter the body through the soles of the feet (see [page 142](#page-142)).

 4. Brush your teeth every day and after each time you eat sweets.
-If you do not have a toothbrush and toothpaste, rub your teeth with salt and baking soda (see p.
-230).
+If you do not have a toothbrush and toothpaste, rub your teeth with salt and baking soda (see [page 230](#page-230)).
 For more information about the care of teeth, see Chapter 17.

 # [134](#page-134)